Ircama/sim800l-gsm-module/README.md

 - `all_msg`: `True` if no filter is used (read and unread messages).
 Otherwise only the unread messages are returned.
  *return*: retrieved message text (string), otherwise: `None` = no messages to read; `False` = read error (module error)

-Check messages, read one message and then delete it.
-This function can be repeatedly called to read all stored/received messages one by one and delete them.
 Aggregate multipart PDU messages.
 Only delete messages if there are no errors.

 - `all_msg`: `True` if no filter is used (return both read and non read messages).
 Otherwise, only the non read messages are returned.